 Items recovered in recovery systems where they are source-selected and sent to a recycler specializing in this particular item are specifically excluded from this guide.

-- RENDERS PACKAGE NON-RECYCLABLE PER APR DEFINITION: Features with a significant adverse technical impact on the MRF or recycler’s operations, yield, or final product quality.
+- RENDERS PACKAGE NON-RECYCLABLE PER APR DEFINITION: Features with a significant adverse technical impact on the MRF or recycler’s yield, productivity or final product quality.
 The majority of MRFs or recyclers cannot remove these features to the degree required to generate a marketable end product.

 This guide has been prepared by the Association of Plastic Recyclers as a service to the plastic packaging industry to promote the most efficient use of the nation’s plastics recycling infrastructure and to enhance the quality and quantity of recycled postconsumer plastics.
 The information contained herein reflects the input of APR members from a diverse cross-section of the plastics recycling industry, including professionals experienced in the recycling of all postconsumer plastic bottles discussed in this guideline.
 It offers a valuable overview of how package design impacts conventional plastics recycling systems and provides useful recommendations on how problems routinely encountered by plastics recyclers might be addressed through design changes that make plastic bottles more compatible with current recycling systems.
 Because new technological developments are always being made, this guide cannot anticipate how these new developments might impact plastic bottle recycling.
 Thus, while the information in this guide is offered in good faith by APR as an accurate and reliable discussion of the current challenges faced by the plastics recycling industry, it is offered without warranty of any kind, either expressed or implied, including WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, which are expressly disclaimed.
 APR and its members accept no responsibility for any harm or damages arising from the use of or reliance upon this information by any party.
 APR intends to update this document periodically to reflect new developments and practices.